jaredoong/r2auto_nav/README.md

 ## Important calibration required before starting
 * ```threshold_temp``` - This is the temperature of the heated tin can in the mission.
 For greater accuracy when targeting the tin can, this should be set to slightly below the temperature of the tin can.
 It is important to ensure that this value is not set too close to the average temperature of the surroundings to prevent false triggering of the launcher
 * ```TOTAL_NFC``` - This is the total number of detectable NFC in the maze.
 Due to the speed of the turtlebot, there is a possibility that the turtlebot is unable to sense the NFC tag even when it travels over it.
 Hence, it is necessary to test each NFC zone in the maze before the start of the mission.
 This is to ensure that the turtlebot stops only when it has completed the mapping of the maze.
-This constant value has to be updated in both [r2wall_follower.py](https://github.com/jaredoong/r2auto_nav/blob/main/r2wall_follower.py) and sensors.py.
+This constant value has to be updated in both [r2wall_follower.py](https://github.com/jaredoong/r2auto_nav/blob/main/r2wall_follower.py) and [sensors.py](https://github.com/jaredoong/r2auto_nav/blob/main/RPi_files/sensors/sensors/sensors.py).

 ## Setting up software on remote laptop
+1. Ensure that you have Ubuntu 20.04 and ROS 2 Foxy on your laptop.
+Refer [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup) on how to install the required software.
+Ensure that you are following the instruction under the "Foxy" tab.
+2.

 ## Setting up software on the RPi
+1. Using Ubuntu, follow the instructions [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup) burn the ROS 2 Foxy Image to the SD card onto the RPi on the turtlebot.
+Follow through the "Quick Start Guide" got a working turtlebot.
+2. Create a